danielraffel/Switch/README.md

-# gSwitcher: Google Cloud Configuration Management Tool
+# Switch: Google Cloud Configuration Management Tool

-gSwitcher is a macOS bash script that simplifies the management of multiple Google Cloud configurations by enabling the creation of user-friendly shortcuts.
+Switch is a macOS bash script that simplifies the management of multiple Google Cloud configurations by enabling the creation of user-friendly shortcuts.
 It facilitates easy switching between various Google Cloud accounts and projects through straightforward command shortcuts.
 While the gcloud CLI offers similar functionality, this script streamlines the process, making it more memorable and helping you confirm the configuration switch, particularly useful for individuals handling multiple Google accounts for various services, such as managing numerous GCP services hosted across unique google accounts.

 ## Supported Platform
 - macOS

+## Pre-requisites

 ## Features
 - Create, update, and remove shortcuts for Google Cloud configurations.